MAARK/code-config/README.md

 [![badge][badge]][npm-repo] [![badge-ci][badge-ci]][CircleCI]

-Collections of linter configurations and tools for enforcing consistent coding style and format according to Maark's recommendations.
+Collection of linter configurations and tools for enforcing consistent coding style and format according to Maark's recommendations.

 ## Usage